commercelayer/commercelayer-docs-api/resources/attachments/create_attachment.md

 ---
-description: How to create An attachment via API
+description: How to create an attachment via API
 ---

-# Create An attachment
+# Create an attachment

 To create a new attachment, send a `POST` request to the `/api/attachments` endpoint, passing the resource arguments in the request body.